Cherry Magic Drama Summary

 Adachi is a tricky role to get right.
 The actor needs to restraint to portray a shy, introverted character without turning into a caricature.
 Think of how less likable Adachi would be if he behaves like Tsuge.
 Fortunately, Adachi’s actor (Eiji Alaso) delivers a nuanced performance, showing us the many hidden depths of his character.

-Cherry Magic Analysis
+Cherry Magic Series Explained

 Adachi’s personal growth